Georgia Diminished Value Claims

 Perma Ad Ideas of AM., Inc. v.
 Mayville, 158 Ga.
 App.
 707 (1981)

-The Georgia Court of Appeals held that when a vehicle is damaged, the proper measure of damages may include both the reasonable cost of repairs and any remaining post repair depreciation in value, so long as the total does not exceed the vehicle’s pre loss value.
+The Georgia Court of Appeals held that when a vehicle is damaged, the proper measure of damages may include both the reasonable cost of repairs and any remaining post-repair depreciation in value, so long as the total doesn't exceed the vehicle's pre-loss value.

 State Farm Mutual Insurance Co. v.
 Mabry, 556 S.E.2d 114 (Ga.
 2001)

-The Georgia Supreme Court held that insurance companies have a duty to evaluate diminished value as part of an automobile damage claim.
-The court confirmed that diminished value is a recognized element of damage and must be considered alongside repair costs when determining full compensation.
+The Georgia Supreme Court held that insurance companies have a duty to evaluate diminished value as part of an automobile damage claim, confirming it as a recognized element of damage that must be considered alongside repair costs.

 Below are answers to common questions about Georgia diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.